 The Methodist movement was birthed during John Wesley’s time at Oxford.
 His brother Charles Wesley catalyzed a group which took vows to lead holy lives—praying daily, taking Communion weekly, and visiting prisoners regularly.
 This movement of committed discipleship spread quickly, but it was the practice of putting converts into class meetings that contributed to its longevity.
 Their methodical study of the Bible and discipleship is what earned them their name “Methodists.”

-Wesley believed his time in Georgia was not effective, so he sailed back to England.
-Here he met Peter Bohler, another Moravian who helped him understand Christianity as essentially a relational religion.
-Still, he continued to feel unsettled about his own faith until 1738, when he finally experienced salvation as solely a grace from God.
-This happened at Aldersgate in London, during the reading of Martin Luther’s preface to Romans at a meeting he attended, and is often referred to as his “Aldersgate experience.”
+Wesley believed that his time in Georgia was not effective, so he sailed back to England.
+Here he met Peter Bohler, another Moravian who helped him understand Christianity as essentially a relational, heart religion.
+Still, he continued to feel unsettled about his own faith until 1738, when he finally understood salvation solely as a grace from God.
+This happened at Aldersgate in London, during the reading of Martin Luther’s preface to Romans at a meeting he attended, and is often referred to as his “Aldersgate experience” and his “evangelical conversion.”
 Here John Wesley received the assurance of his personal salvation and freedom from the power of sin.
 Salvation, for John Wesley, now meant experiencing holy love of God and people, perfected by the grace afforded by Jesus Christ.
 Later that year he preached his evangelical manifesto, “Salvation by Faith.”

 The Beginning of Revival

 Wesley began open air preaching in 1739 under the influence of George Whitefield, a Calvinist preacher, friend, and original member of the Methodist club.
-Field preaching was not acceptable at the time, but Wesley’s fresh message of “Real Christianity”—salvation by faith—put him out of favor with the Church of England and effectively banished him from preaching in churches.
-However, the country was ripe for revival and it was open air preaching that made the gospel accessible to thousands of people.
-The 18th century was one of the most degenerate eras of England’s history, and the Church was becoming increasingly out of touch with people and their needs.
+Field preaching was not an accepted form of ministry at the time, but Wesley’s fresh message of “Real Christianity”—salvation by faith—put him out of favor with the Church of England and effectively banished him from preaching in church buildings.
+However, the country was ripe for revival and it was open-air preaching that made the gospel accessible to thousands of people.
+The 18th century was one of the most degenerate eras of England’s history, and the Church had become increasingly out of touch with everyday people and their basic needs.

-Together with his brother Charles, George Whitefield, and other traveling preachers, John Wesley ministered to people in industrial cities like Bristol as itinerant ministers.
+Together with his brother Charles Wesley, George Whitefield, and other traveling preachers, John Wesley ministered to people in industrial cities like Bristol as an itinerant minister.
 People were confessing their sins and turning to God by the thousands; by now, the Methodist movement was afoot.
+His strategy for continued discipleship within this Great Awakening included the implementation of three-tiered meetings called Select Societies, Class Meetings, and Band Meetings.
 John Wesley married Mary Vazeille in 1751.
 Their marriage was marked by challenges, as Wesley’s demanding schedule and their inflexible temperaments combined to make for a difficult family life.

-In the decades that followed the onset of Wesley’s ministry, he was often subject to mob violence and repeated illness, but that did not stop him from traveling over 4,000 miles every year, preaching the message of salvation—which for Wesley was intended to end in entire sanctification—through some 40,000 sermons during his lifetime.
+In the decades spanning Wesley’s ministry, he was often subject to mob violence and repeated illness, but that did not stop him from traveling over 4,000 miles every year, preaching the message of salvation—which for Wesley was intended to end in entire sanctification—through some 40,000 sermons during his lifetime.
 His scriptural convictions led him to be a timely voice for abolition, which was congruent with his coming to understand the Christian faith as essentially relational.
 There were 70,000 Methodist Christians when he died at age 87 in 1791.